DefectDojo/django-DefectDojo/docs/content/en/basics/start-using.md

 Enter the details of your Test.

-Adding Findings to a Test {#Adding Findings to a Test}
+Adding Findings to a Test
 -------------------------

 Findings are the defects or interesting things that you want to keep